quickube/piper/docs/configuration/environment_variables.md

 ### Git

-* GIT_PROVIDER
+- GIT_PROVIDER
-  The git provider that Piper will use, possible variables: GitHub .
-We plan to support Bitbucket and GitLab, as well.
+  The git provider that Piper will use, possible variables: GitHub | Gitlab | Bitbucket

 * GIT_TOKEN
   The git token that will be used to connect to the git provider.

+- GIT_URL
+  the git url that will be used, only relevant when running gitlab self hosted

-* GIT_ORG_NAME
+- GIT_ORG_NAME
   The organization name.

 * GIT_ORG_LEVEL_WEBHOOK